 Today it’s my privilege and pleasure to welcome a special guest to the blog – Billy Allmon, author of When the Bullet Hits Your Funny Bone: the Essence of a Navy SEAL.
-We are also doing a giveaway today, one $25.00 Amazon gift card, to be randomly awarded to one person who comments on this post.
+NOTE: The giveaway obviously ended in 2012 LOL.

 Billy is a retired Navy SEAL, having honorably served our Country from 1969 to 1993.
 His book is a collection of true events about his time in the SEALs and how they use their humor to cope with all sorts of tragic events they experience in their professional careers.